You can carry liquids in checked baggage, but you will have to do some research and take precautions.

 Add the Padding

 Protect your liquid items by placing them in the middle of your suitcase, completely surrounded by clothing and other items.
 Be aware that your suitcase could be dropped or crushed, perhaps more than once, on its way to your destination.
 It may even be dragged on the ground behind a luggage cart.
-If you can choose from several suitcases, pick the one with the stiffest sides and pack it as tightly as you can to cushion your liquid items.
+If you can choose from several suitcases, pick the one with the stiffest sides and pack it as tightly as you can to better cushion your liquid items.

 If you pack liquid items in your checked bag, assume that your bag will be inspected by a baggage security screener.
-The screener will see your liquid item on the baggage scanner and will probably need to take a closer look at it.
+The screening officer will see your liquid item on the baggage scanner and will probably need to take a closer look at it.
 Do not pack valuables, even liquid ones, or prescription drugs in your checked baggage.